Sango has at its disposal, a diverse range of processing methods,

 Sango's spinning process is characterized by the approach of fixing the material in place and rotating the forming rolls around the work piece.
 This allows us to manufacture spun products using an original technique developed by Sango, spin-forming both eccentric and oblique shapes.

 Product application : catalytic converter case

 Bending is carried out at Sango with diverse techniques.
 While a typical pipe bending technique uses an NC bender in a draw bending method, Sango is able to select the optimal method depending on the product.

-Air gap pipe is constructed of two pipes, with one inside the other and a gap between the inner and outer pipes.
+Air gap pipe is constructed of two pipes, with a gap between the inner and outer pipes.
 Bending this pipe is crucial for product applications and Sango's specialized process bends the pipe while maintaining the gap between pipe layers.

 Air gap pipe bending

 In order to bend products with very tight bending radiuses, Sango applies a bending method which causes shear deformation.
 The equipment used for this method has a high level of productivity and can operate in a small amount of space.

 Draw bending (NC bender), Press bending, Push bending, Hot bending

 In this manufacturing method, a pipe is filled with liquid and with the application of pressure, the pipe takes on the shape of the mold.
 Sango has extensive experience with various types of material, pipe diameters and wall thicknesses, allowing designers to meet such needs of the customer as the integration of separate parts into a simple one-piece design, improvement of rigidity and reduction of weight.

 After the raw pipe material is put through a heat treatment process, it is pickled and then goes through a drawing machine for cold drawing, straightening and cutting into a finished product.
 Sango uses a special plug to carry out inner mandrel drawing, so that both the outer and inner surfaces of the product can be finished to precisely controlled dimensions.